yylluu/yylluu.github.io/_pages/about.md

 Research Interests
 ======
-I have a broad spectrum of interests in blockchain consensus, decentralized applications, and the design and analysis of multi-party cryptograhpic protocols.
+I have a broad spectrum of interests in blockchain consensus, decentralized applications, and the design and analysis of multi-party cryptographic protocols.
 In particular, my research aims at solving a few critical issues preventing blockchains from being widely used in practice.